 - If you are already an Aadhaar number holder, then you can download it as a pdf file using your Aadhaar enrolment number or the Aadhaar number.

-- It must be noted that having Aadhaar card is not necessary to enjoy benefits of Aadhaar, you can still enjoy Aadhaar benefits through Aadhaar number.
+- It must be noted that having an Aadhaar card is not necessary to enjoy the benefits of Aadhaar, you can still enjoy Aadhaar benefits through Aadhaar number.

 Purpose of Aadhaar card

 - The purpose of the Aadhaar is to make it one common number that would work as proof of address and also proof of identity.

 - Another reason is that it will make it simple for people to avail of government subsidies and also its creation would help curb illegal immigration to the country.

 - Aadhaar is not a card that could replace the need for driving licenses or passports.
 Also, it doesn’t identify a person as part of any family and no individual can own more than one single Aadhaar number.